 TextBlob is easy to learn and code for beginners.
 TextBlob is built using NLTK and Pattern.
-It provides few extra functionalities with better results.
+It provides a few extra functionalities with better results.
 NLP Operations such as semantic parsing, noun phrase extraction, sentiment analysis, and spell correction perform better with TextBlob than NLTK.

 In this tutorial, we will focus on the TextBlob library.
 We will perform tokenization, noun phrase extraction, sentiment analysis, spell correction, translation, and text classification using TextBlob.
 If you want to learn Spacy and NLTK you can check here for SpaCy and NLTK articles.

 In this tutorial, we are going to cover the following topics:

 TextBlob before proceeding further.
 We can do this using the following command-line command:

 you can also install TextBlob in Juypter Notebook using

 ! in front of each command to let the Jupyter notebook know that it should be read as a command-line command.

 !pip install textblob

 Tokenization is the process of splitting text documents into small pieces, known as tokens.
 It will ignore punctuations and spaces from the text document.
 Let’s see a word tokenization example in the below code:

 # Import TextBlob from textblob import TextBlob # Create TextBlob object text = TextBlob("I want to be remembered not only as an entertainer but as a person who cared a lot, and I gave the best that I could.
 I tried to be the best role model that I possibly could.") # Print the tokens print(text.words)